The good virus

 my regular immune system?

-So, if a human virus entered the bloodstream, the immune system would kick off and take any number of steps to try and neutralize that invader.
+So if a human virus entered the bloodstream, the immune system would kick off and take any number of steps to try and neutralize that invader.

-But generally what we know is that phages tend to float around in our bodies undisturbed.
+But generally, what we know is that phages tend to float around in our bodies undisturbed.

 And are there particular diseases that we think

 we might be able to treat in some way if we followed this path of research further?
+Yeah, so cystic fibrosis is particularly relevant because it is a disease of the body's mucus.

 It's an excess of mucus in the lungs and it often causes bacteria to colonize the mucus in a way that is kind of not responsive to antibiotics.